Energy Problems during Marathon Training

 Thanks for your marathon training question.

+Hope that helps.
 Try to keep it going and know that taper is only a little while away!

 Best of luck in the upcoming marathon!